janaagaard75/expo-and-typescript/README.md

 <img src="https://github.com/janaagaard75/expo-and-typescript/raw/master/assets/app-icon.png" height="50">

 This repository is a [React Native](https://facebook.github.io/react-native/) demo app using the [Expo framework](https://expo.io) and written in [TypeScript](http://www.typescriptlang.org).

+Expo includes [Babel 7](https://babeljs.io) since version 31, and Babel is now used to transform the TypeScript into JavaScript.
+Note that Babel doesn't ["perform type-checking on TypeScript code; it [only transforms] your code, and it will compile regardless of whether type errors are present."](https://blogs.msdn.microsoft.com/typescript/2018/08/27/typescript-and-babel-7/), so if you want to type check your code, you have to run the TypeScript compiler separately.
+The npm/Yarn run script `check-types` does this. `tsconfig.json` is only used when checking the types.
+Babel is configured with `.babelrc`.

-The repo used to also contain a type definition file for Expo, but that work has been merged into the [`@types/expo`](https://github.com/DefinitelyTyped/DefinitelyTyped/tree/master/types/expo) package.
+This repo used to also contain a type definition file for Expo, but that work has been merged into the [`@types/expo`](https://github.com/DefinitelyTyped/DefinitelyTyped/tree/master/types/expo) package.
+The `expo` npm package now contains its own set of type definitions, so `@types/expo` is now ignore, and has been removed.
+There is currently a type check issue with the SVGs that I haven't figured out how to solve.

 The app is published on Expo: [Expo and TypeScript on Expo](https://expo.io/@janaagaard75/expo-and-typescript).
 It is not published to the app stores, but you can run it on an Android device, if install the free [Expo client](https://expo.io/tools#client).
+Running on an iOS device without signing in to my Expo account is unfortunately no longer allowed by Apple.
+This is probably because it makes the Expo app behave too much like an app store.

 ![Screen shot](https://github.com/janaagaard75/expo-and-typescript/raw/master/screen-shot.png)